Cromha-Plugins/Cromha-Expansion-plugin/README.md

 # Development Status
 It is currently a Beta plugin.

-* A medium WIP (work in progress) plugin.
+* A medium WIP (work in progress) plugin
-* Story is not fully implemented but for most of the part, it is.
+* Story is not fully implemented but for most of the part, it is
-* Spaceport and planets descriptions are not fully done.
+* Spaceport and planets descriptions are not fully done
+* Quarg-Pug Expansion not finished
+* Ember Watse/Remnant/Dark Expansion not finished
+* Many more civilizations expansions to do
 * Outfits and ships descriptions are not fully done.
-* The whole 'Empire Rebels' part is not started very yet. (check [wiki](https://github.com/OcelotWalrus/Cromha-Expansion-plugin/wiki/Governments-&-Major-Factions)).
+* The whole 'Empire Rebels' part is not started very yet. (check [wiki](https://github.com/OcelotWalrus/Cromha-Expansion-plugin/wiki/Governments-&-Major-Factions))
-* The [wiki](https://github.com/OcelotWalrus/Cromha-Expansion-plugin/wiki/) still in work and most of the Gameplay section is outdated.
+* The [wiki](https://github.com/OcelotWalrus/Cromha-Expansion-plugin/wiki/) still in work and most of the Gameplay section is outdated
 * The Lumbarian Empire is currently in a very early stage.
 Help create the storyline [here](https://github.com/OcelotWalrus/Cromha-Expansion-plugin/discussions/117)

 # Installation